c-jacobus/c-jacobus.github.io/_research/LSS.md

 <p align="center"><iframe src="https://openprocessing.org/sketch/1052684/embed/?plusEmbedHash=YTE5OWVlOTRmZWUxMzk2ZjAzYjFjNzQ0NmNjOGY1YmQ2ODliYzU5N2U0NTkxMjZkZDQ2Y2U4YmYyNWExODVjOTRlODcwMDBiYWI4NGI1NGExM2MwMjFkMDdlM2FkYzBhNjI1MTk2ZGRkMDIyMzVkYjlmNjgxNWQ1OTU0ZmUzZTRiWUt4ZVo3ak9Zai9vWXl3YlJmYlljU1RPbm9nUHppYXROd2hBVCtkdWNWUjJzai9hT1kvYkorVEhNVHFvb0pYcmQvVy93d3htYkFtc0NPTGk5dmJkdz09" width="620" height="640"></iframe></p>
 **Appliction 3:** Increasing the grid's cell density improves the fluid's realism.
 Click and drag to induce flow.

+To accurately simulate the formation of cosmic structure, we can couple these two simulation techniques together.
+The N-Body dark matter simulation can exert some force on the ordinary matter fluid simulation, pulling the fluid towards the dense clusters.

+The fluid models above are really more like water and less like intergalactic gas.
+A better model of gas would take into account things like density and temperature, whereas the toy models above treat everything as equal.
+To improve this model we would need to model the thermodynamic properties of the gas and use them to calculate an outward pressure that would come from the hotter cluster (as visible in the video above).
+But this simple advection-diffusion captures most of the important aspects.

 ### Initial Conditions

+The final remaining question is the initial conditions of our simulation.
+How we initial the density in our model will have as much effect on the resulting structure as the physical parameters we are trying to measure.
+For instance, if we started with everything *perfectly* uniform then no structure would form at all.
+There needs to be some kind of initial randomness to see the growth of structure.

 ![Evolve](/images/research/Evolution.png)
-**Figure 6:** Simulation of gravity in an expanding Universe.
+**Figure 11:** Simulation of gravity in an expanding Universe.
 As time goes on (left to right) the universe itself is expanding so any given box within the universe gets bigger.
 In reality this effect is *much* more exaggerated.
 Adapted from an figure by the National Center for Supercomputer Applications (NCSA).

+But not all randomness is created equal.
+Consider the plot below showing different random fields, you will notice that they vary pretty substantially in smoothness.
+These are known as gaussian random fields, and each of these them is consistent with the expectations we would have for our initial conditions of our universe.
+Using different values for this initial smoothness would result in radically different structures down the line.
+Beginning with a field of entirely uncorrelated noise (like the leftmost field) would lead to entirely lots of very small structures whereas using huge smooth blobs (like the rightmost) would produce massive galaxy clusters with enormous voids in between.

 ![CMB](/images/research/CMB_PS.svg)
-**Figure 7:** Observations of the CMB provide constraints on the initial conditions of the overdensity fluctuations as modeled by a guassian random field.
+**Figure 12:** Observations of the CMB provide constraints on the initial conditions of the overdensity fluctuations as modeled by a guassian random field.

+Fortunately, these initial conditions are something that astronomers can measure.
+Modern radio telescopes (both in space and on the ground) have mapped the cosmic microwave background (CMB) in great detail.
+While it is impossible to know the *exact* initial conditions that led to the *exact* structures that astronomers observe, observations of the CMB have measured the smoothness of this primordial noise to a high confidence.
+Researchers can use these constraints to initialize their simulations to produce the most faithful realizations of the Cosmos.